 In Australia, the Australian Securities Exchange (ASX) is Australia’s Primary Securities Exchange, with over 2,000 companies.
 I’ll be focusing on this today.
 They have created a guide of common terms which I would highly recommend checking out here.

-- Get signed up with a share broker
+1. You need to get signed up with a share broker

 The big 4 banks have their own versions of the service which I find the most convenient to use.
 There are cheaper options out there too, just do your research and figure out which one is right for you.
 I use Westpac as it is my primary bank.
 They charge a brokerage fee to make a transaction on your behalf and you have to pay this fee every time you buy or sell a stock.
 For the big banks, it is around the $20 mark but I’ve seen this as low as $9.95.